jclem/get/README.md

       --session string      The name of the session to use -s, --stream              Stream the response
   -v, --verbose             Verbose mode (prints the request)

+Use "get [command] --help" for more information about a command.
 ```

 ## Examples